Binghamton at a Glance

 - The sprawling, four-building science complex -- soon to be five as construction progresses on a new science building -- features a multiclimate greenhouse—one of the largest teaching and research facilities of its kind—divided into tropical, temperate, alpine and desert zones.

 - The Innovative Technologies Complex (ITC) is home to the Bioengineering Building, which features state-of-the-art, modular laboratories and clinical research space and a start-up suite for new companies.
-A second building for the complex is currently under construction.
+The complex also encompasses the Engineering and Science Building, which is home to the Watson School dean's office, as well as the departments of mechanical engineering and electrical/computer engineering, state-of-the-art laboratory space, suites for business start-ups and offices.

 - The spacious Anderson Center for the Performing Arts showcases a "transforming," 1,200-seat theater with a retractable rear wall for lawn seating and is celebrating its 25th anniversary season.